India, US semiconductor industry bodies sign MoUs to bring chip firms into country

 India, US semiconductor industry bodies sign MoUs to bring chip firms into country2 min read .
-Updated: 12 Apr 2022, 07:32 PM IST
+12 Apr 2022

 - IESA said the MoU will help in strengthening the country’s semiconductor ecosystem